 mountaintops.
 On the Moon, craters are everywhere.
 Lunar craters

 were produced by impacts, not volcanic activity.
-Scales from
+Scales range from

-millimeters to 150 miles diameter.
-The circular shapes, raised rims,
+millimeters to over 180 miles diameter.
+The circular shapes,

-impacts after the lunar surface had solidified, subsequently filled by
+impacts after the lunar surface had solidified, and subsequently filled by

 dense, dark lava flows from the interior.